bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 - I could go look at the official website of premier league.
 ---

-# Ideas for data storytelling - Idea 2
+# Ideas for data storytelling - Workout to get fitter and stronger

 ## You

 What do you care about?
+- The importance of working out and how it helps us to stay healthy and be fit.

 What do you know about?
+- The routines you need to do daily to be fit.

 What decisions do you face?
+- how much workout and what kind of workout is good for people to stay healthy?

 ## Seven templates